Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 The main function of a poem is to present a dramatization of the life of human emotion; therefore, readers may intuit a poem even when it is camouflaged among a nest of prose.
 One can assert logically that such a drama may also be found in novels, short stories, and plays because poetic language may exist in service of even newspaper articles.

-The piece's form or how it sits on the page then becomes central in importance for determining whether to call the piece a poem or something else.
+The form of any discourse or how it sits on the page then becomes central in importance for determining whether to call the piece a poem or something else.
 While a poem may be confused with a song lyric, it is never confused with a novel, play, or short story.
 A book-length poem is also easily recognized as a poem; no one would confuse John Milton's Paradise Lost with a Shakespeare play, despite the similarity in tone and purpose.

 While offering definitive descriptions of any form of art may prove difficult because of the evolving nature of art forms, some indisputable parameters will always delineate a few basic qualities and features that will always follow each art form: a painting will always be distinguishable from a photograph, and a piece of music will always be distinguishable from noise, despite the attempt by many post-modern charlatans to foist fraud upon their audience.
 Painting the words "Yard Sale" alongside likenesses of chairs and sweaters will not fool anyone into calling one an artist, because no one would confuse that sign as a painting despite its use of paint.
 Scribbling a few riming words on a birthday card will not garner anyone the label of poet, despite the words that rime.